-(Full disclosure: My husband Randy rolled his eyes so much at this posting, I almost didn’t run it.
+(Full disclosure: My husband Randy rolled his eyes so much at this post, I almost didn’t run it.
 However times– and deadlines — being what they are, I decided to go for it.)

 A few weeks ago I made the mistake of watching “Long Island Medium.”
 Oh my God.
 Never again.
 I’m just not good with this stuff.